sbidoul/pyproject-dependencies/README.md

 # pyproject-dependencies

+This project is alpha status until [handling of extras](https://github.com/sbidoul/pyproject-dependencies/issues/8) has been clarified.

     usage: pyproject-dependencies [-h] [--no-isolation] [--no-exclude-self] [--ignore-build-errors] [--name-filter REGEX] [PROJECT ...]

     Print Requires-Dist metadata of a set of python projects.